Seeed-Studio/wiki-documents/docs/Dual-Gigabit-Ethernet-Carrier-Board-for-Raspberry-Pi-CM4.md

 ### Micro HDMI Port

-There is a micro HDMI port on the reTerminal and you can use it to connect to HDMI displays via a **micro HDMI to standard HDMI cable**.
+There is a micro HDMI port on the carrier board and you can use it to connect to HDMI displays via a **micro HDMI to standard HDMI cable**.
 It supports video up to 4K resolution at 60fps.

 ### UART IO